 - Self regulation and coping skills (help with managing emotions, critical to developing resilience, a sense of self and nurturing mental health and well-being)

-There are benefits for parents too!
-Some of those include:
+There are benefits for parents too, including:

 - Reducing demand.